Northern Lights in Inverness: our top tips

 Here are some tips for our guests who are eager to see the Northern Lights during their stay:

-Find a Dark Location: Once you have checked the forecast, it’s time to find a dark location.
-Inverness has many places to offer for Aurora spotting, such as Loch Ness, Clava Cairns, or the Black Isle.
+Find a dark location: Once you have checked the forecast, it’s time to find a dark location.
+The Inverness area has many places to offer for Aurora spotting, such as Loch Ness, Clava Cairns or the Black Isle.
 Make sure to find a location away from any light pollution, such as streetlights or buildings, to ensure the best possible viewing experience.
-Occasionally, the brightest lights can be seen from the city, but your best chance is in a remote spot away from city lights.
+Occasionally, you may see the brightest lights from the city, but your best chance is in a remote spot away from city lights.

-Be Patient: The Aurora Borealis is a natural phenomenon, and it can be unpredictable.
-Even with the best forecast and dark location, it’s not guaranteed that you’ll see the Northern Lights.
+Be patient: The Aurora Borealis is a natural phenomenon, and it can be unpredictable.
+Even with the best forecast and dark location, there’s no guarantee that you’ll see the Northern Lights.
 It’s essential to be patient and keep an eye on the sky.
 The best time to see Aurora Borealis in the Highlands is between September and April.

 Let the moment live on